pasalino/TinyLanding/README.md

 For running the system use `npm start` command.

-## Manage Tinylanding
+## Manage TinyLanding

-Tiny landing use out-of-the-box system for store leads in db.
+TinyLanding use out-of-the-box system for store leads in db.
 The only choose at moment is use Sqlite db.
 For read all leads stored you can use script manager.

 Use `npm run leads` for show all leads stored in db.